chronark/swapchain/docs/docs/product-documentation.md

 1. Enter the Swapchain app and choose the proposer option in order to initiate a swap.
 2. Fill out the form with all the needed information and click Submit.
 3. A secret hash is generated.
-Copy the hash and send it to your exchange partner together with your Bitcoin publickey and your Bitshares account name.
+Copy the hash and send it to your exchange partner together with your Bitcoin public key and your Bitshares account name.
 4. Stay in the browser until the transaction is completed.
 Do not leave the browser by any means.
+You need to have a stable internet connection throughout the transaction.
 5. After the the successful transaction or redemption because of timelock expiry you are notified and free to leave the browser.

 #### 3.3.5 How do I complete the swap as a counterpart?